axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-12-08-005-the-fiat-system-has-been-good.markdown

  <div class="_citation">
   <p>&ldquo;<em>The battlefields of the 20th century stimulated the progress of surgery and taught the surgeon innumerable lessons, which were subsequently applied in civilian practice.</em>&rdquo;</p>
  </div>
- <p>I need to repeat tat I have nothing against money making.
-But I want an alternative that makes cmployees into co-owners.
+ <p>I need to repeat that I have nothing against <em>money making</em>.
+But I want alternatives that makes employees into co-owners so they can benefit from all transactions.

 <h1>Just A Few</h1>
  <div class="_citation">
   <p>&ldquo;<em>In 1901 in the United Kingdom, for instance, the life expectancy at birth &hellip; was 48 years for males and 51.6 years for females &hellip; in the 1980s the life expectancy had reached 71.4 years for males and 77.2 years for females.
 By the 21st century &hellip; attention was focused on morbidity rather than mortality&hellip; </em>&rdquo;</p>
-  <p id="_signature">Enciclopedia Britanica, Online</p>
+  <p id="_signature">Enciclopedia Britannica, Online</p>
  </div>
  <p>Also from Britannica,</p>
   <div class="_citation">